List of A Series of Unfortunate Events characters: Arthur Poe

 Arthur Poe is a banker at Mulctuary Money Management in charge of the Baudelaire and Quagmire fortunes and the Baudelaire orphans' guardianship.
 He is distinguished by a congenital cough, purblind demeanour, and general inefficacy in caring for the Baudelaire and Quagmire children.
 Poe is the first to bring the news of Bertrand and Beatrice's death to the Baudelaire children who were at Briny Beach.
 As executor of the Baudelaire estate, he interprets the will's instructions that the children "be raised in the most convenient way possible", meaning they should remain within the city limits, and arranges for their distant relative Count Olaf to take custody.
 When the Baudelaires contact Poe at Mulctuary Money Management to report Olaf's abuse, the banker points out that Olaf is acting in loco parentis, and can raise them as he sees fit.
 However, when Olaf traps Sunny in a birdcage and attempts to force Violet to marry him during the play while exposing his plot, Poe invokes citizen's arrest just prior to Count Olaf's escape.

 Since then, Arthur Poe tries to find a suitable guardian to watch over the kids although is often quite unhelpful.
 The Baudelaires are unable to contact him after the events of The Vile Village.
 However, Poe is one of the few people to maintain the Baudelaires' innocence.

-In the 2004 film, Arthur Poe drives a Tatra 603 andis portrayed by Timothy Spall.
+In the 2004 film, Arthur Poe drives a Tatra 603 and is portrayed by Timothy Spall.
 In the video game adaptation, he is voiced by Daniel Hagen.

 In the 2017 TV series, he is portrayed by K. Todd Freeman.